PhillipCumber/WDI-Project-1/READme.md

 My wireframe is attached to my github repo.
 The list of libraries I used, were jquery, sweet alert js, and anime js.

-I would like to add a player 2 in the future, and maybe a couple of difficulty levels.
+In the future I would like to add a 2nd player into the game.